Ouranosinc/xclim/.github/CONTRIBUTING.rst

    If you are adding a new set of functions, they **must be tested** and **coverage percentage should not significantly decrease.**
 4. If the pull request adds functionality, your functions should include docstring explanations.
    So long as the docstrings are syntactically correct, sphinx-autodoc will be able to automatically parse the information.
-   Please ensure that the docstrings adhere to one of the following standards (badly formed docstrings will fail build tests):
+   Please ensure that the docstrings and documentation adhere to the following standards (badly formed docstrings will fail build tests):

    * `numpydoc`_
    * `reStructuredText (ReST)`_